 The large slideshow on the main page features links to timely content, such as current events and new sections on the website.
 These highlighted pictures work in tandem with the "What's Happening Now" articles lower on the homepage, and give you a quick glance at major things going on in the diocese and the universal Church.
 These homepage articles are also searchable.
 To find an article, click on "What's Happening Now" on the homepage and type in a subject in the "Search by Keyword" box at the top left of the articles blog page.

 Below the large slideshow on the homepage is the site's "Featured Content" section.
-This rotating tool appears only on the main page, and we use it to point you to popular or specialized content on the website, such as resources on vocations, becoming Catholic, Little Rock Scripture Study and our Getting Married Guide.
+This rotating tool appears only on the main page, and we use it to point you to popular or specialized content on the website, such as resources on vocations, becoming Catholic and our Getting Married Guide.
 It's a quick, visual way to find some of the more-interesting and helpful sections that you might not otherwise find.